 Odors

-low cost air filtercost effective to purchase, maintain, and operate
+- cost effective to purchase, maintain, and operate

 What to Look for in a HEPA Filter

 First and foremost, you should ensure that the HEPA filter that you select is a "true" or "medical grade" HEPA.
 Not all air purifiers that are advertised as HEPA filters are equally effective.
 Also, look at the surface area of the HEPA media in the filter.
 The greater the surface area, the longer the filter will last.
-This is a major shortfall of many of the basic inexpensive HEPA filters sold in big box stores.
-At first glance, the system may look inexpensive and to be a good value, but the cost of replacement filters that need to be changed every 6-12 months will quickly eat up those savings and more.
+This is a major shortfall of many of the basic, inexpensive HEPA filters sold in big box stores.
+At first glance the system may look inexpensive and to be good value, but the cost of replacement filters that need to be changed every 6-12 months will quickly eat up those savings.
 Chances are that the unit will also have a louder fan with less fan speed control options as well.

 Fan noise problems are limited through the use of multi-speed settings that are available on most models.
 We recommend that you select a HEPA filter that has several fan speed options so you can turn the unit down to a very quiet setting at night when you sleep and can turn it up during the day to increase the air processing rate.